cjungmann/schemafw/userguide/CreateNewSite.md

    ~~~
    cd site
+   cp /usr/local/lib/schemafw/default.xsl .
    ln -s /usr/local/lib/schemafw/web_includes includes
-   cp /usr/local/lib/schemafw/default.xsl .
    ~~~

+   - The second line copies a boilerplate XSLT stylesheet.
+Replace the default strings in the *title* and *h1* elements with strings appropriate to your application.

-   Note that the second line makes a directory link.
-The linked directory cannot be added to or deleted from, nor can one edit any of the files contained in the directory.
-Against these inconveniences, having a link makes it easy to apply framework updates.
+   - The third line makes a directory link to framework files.
+As a link to a privileged directory, the target directory cannot be added to or deleted from, nor can one edit any of the files contained in the directory.
+However, using this link makes it easier to apply framework updates.
 Custom Javascript or XSL files can be added to the _site_ directory or a subdirectory of _site_.

 4. Prepare MySQL with a new database and loading the system stored procedures.